asaboor-gh/pivotpy/README.md

     [0;92m elements[0] = 0 is converted to range(0, 2) which picks all ions of 'C'.To just pick one ion at this index, wrap it in brackets [].[00m

+    E:\Research\pivotpy\pivotpy\s_plots.py:428: MatplotlibDeprecationWarning:

-    E:\Research\pivotpy\pivotpy\s_plots.py:428: MatplotlibDeprecationWarning: shading='flat' when X and Y have the same dimensions as C is deprecated since 3.3.
+    shading='flat' when X and Y have the same dimensions as C is deprecated since 3.3.
 Either specify the corners of the quadrilaterals with X and Y, or pass shading='auto', 'nearest' or 'gouraud', or set rcParams['pcolor.shading'].
-This will become an error two minor releases later. cax.pcolormesh(t,r,tg.T,norm=norm,cmap=colormap,edgecolor='face')
+This will become an error two minor releases later.